geckoboard/everdeen/README.md

 }
 ```

-To retrieve the raw body content just decode with base64 but when using the ruby gem calling the body method will return the decoded body content implicitly
+To retrieve the raw body content just decode with Base64 but when using the ruby gem calling the `#body` method will return the decoded body content.

 ```ruby
 requests = server.requests(expectation.uuid)